 Maximum 0.10% of the value of the Basket(s) at the time the creation order is accepted.
 Transaction fee on each redemption order: Currently US\$2,000.
 Maximum 0.10% of the value of the Basket(s) at the time the redemption order is accepted.
 Fees Payable by you if you are trading in Shares on the Stock Exchange Subscription/redemption fee: Not applicable Brokerage fees: Market rates.
 You will have to bear brokerage fees charged by your stockbrokers.
 SFC Transaction Levy: Currently, the SFC Transaction Levy is at the rate of 0.0027%.
-Stock Exchange Trading Tariff: Currently, a trading tariff of HK\$0.5 is payable to the Stock Exchange on each and every purchase or sale transaction.
-Stock Exchange Trading Fee: Currently, the Stock Exchange Trading Fee is at the rate of 0.005%.
+AFRC Transaction Levy: Currently, the AFRC Transaction Levy is at the rate of 0.00015%.
+Stock Exchange Trading Fee: Currently, the Stock Exchange Trading Fee is at the rate of 0.00565%.
 Fee Payable by the Trust Sponsor's fee: 0.40% of the daily NAV of the Trust per annum, accrued daily.
-The fee includes all ordinary fees and expenses of the Trust which include the fees and expenses of the Trustee, the fees and expenses of the Custodian for the custody of the Trust's gold bars, the fees and expenses of the Sponsor, certain taxes, the fees of the Marketing Agent, printing and mailing costs, legal and audit fees, registration fees, NYSE Arca listing fees and other marketing costs and expenses.
+The fee includes all ordinary fees and expenses of the Trust which include the fees and expenses of the Trustee, the fees and expenses of the Custodians for the custody of the Trust's gold bars, the fees and expenses of the Sponsor, certain taxes, the fees of the Marketing Agent, printing and mailing costs, legal and audit fees, registration fees, NYSE Arca listing fees and other marketing costs and expenses.
 The Sponsor does not pay any trailer fees with respect to the Trust.